bozhidarrr/odin-landing-page/README.md

 # odin-landing-page
-This project is my first attempt at creating entire web page, using flexbox.
+This project is my first attempt at creating entire web page using flexbox.